Bā Duàn Jǐn : Supporting the sky

 Ba Duan Jin, or the Eight Pieces of Brocade

-Ba Duan Jin is one of the oldest and best-known forms of Qi gong.
+Ba Duan Jin is one of the oldest and best-known forms of qigong.
 It consists of a series of eight exercises.
-There are over a hundred versions, including the Shaolin temple version.
-Ba Duan Jin is also known as the Eight Pieces of Brocade, in reference to the long brocade coats – a silk fabric embellished with gold and silver brocade designs – worn by dignitaries of the Chinese empire.
-They are a symbol of good health.
+There are around a hundred different versions, including the one practiced at the Shaolin Temple.
+Ba Duan Jin is also known as the Eight Pieces of Brocade, in reference to the long brocade coats—a silk fabric embellished with gold and silver embroidery—worn by dignitaries of the Chinese empire.
+These coats are a symbol of good health.

-The exact origin of Ba Duan Jin is unknown, although legend has it that Bodhidharma developed it in the 5th century at the Shaolin monastery.
-The Northern form is known to have been practiced by the famous general, calligrapher and poet Yue Fei (岳飛), who lived in the 12th century under the Song dynasty.
-He developed the 8 pieces of brocade to strengthen the will, courage and health of his soldiers.
-This practice improves immunity, and develops inner calm and the strength to act in life.
-The posture of the rider, which is found several times in Ba Duan Jin, is particularly conducive to the development of this strength, self-presence and determination.
+The exact origin of Ba Duan Jin is unknown, although legend has it that Bodhidharma developed it in the 5th century at the Shaolin Monastery.
+The northern form is known to have been practiced by the famous general, calligrapher, and poet Yue Fei (岳飛), who lived in the 12th century during the Song Dynasty.
+He developed the Eight Pieces of Brocade to strengthen the will, courage, and health of his soldiers.
+This practice improves immunity and develops inner calm and the strength to act in life.
+The horse stance, which is found several times in Ba Duan Jin, is particularly conducive to developing this strength, self-awareness, and determination.

 Wuji, or « the summit of nothingness »